- Instead of gradually changing throughout one life some animals live more than one life by transforming into different life forms with each stage.

 The tadpole gradually turns into a froglet.
 The transformation includes amazing things like the growth of legs and arms.
 The body develops definition and the tail loses its silken covering.
 Soon, the tail shrinks.
 The lungs develop and the back legs continue to grow until the transformation is complete.
 When they shed skin, frogs consume some or all of it.

-We have covered five different examples of animal metamorphosis in this article – but there are many other interesting examples!
+We have covered five different examples of animal metamorphosis in this article — but there are many other interesting examples!
 Dragonflies, scorpions, salamanders, mayflies and beetles are among this group.
 Sea creatures such as crustaceans (lobster, crabs, prawns) and cnidarians (jelly fish, sea anemones) and echinoderms (starfish, sea urchins, sea cucumber) also undergo complete metamorphosis.
+Some studies estimate approximately 80% of all animals experience metamorphosis to some degree.
+This means it’s actually rarer for a creature not to transform its body in some way during its development.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.